pavangolthi-06/project-static-webhosting/README.md

-This project demonstrates the how to host a website usinng the amazon S3 by configuring the bucket policies,permissions and enabling the static webhosting
+## 📌 Project Overview
-The steps involved
+This project demonstrates how to deploy a highly available static website using Amazon S3 by configuring bucket policies, public access settings, and static website hosting features.

-uploading the code file of php and html file in bucket enabling the bucket versioning to avoid any accidental deletions and block public access for proiect security enabling the acls and object access enabling static webhosting and access the website through link given by s3 website was delivered
+The goal of this project is to understand real-world cloud deployment concepts such as object storage, versioning, access control, and web hosting using AWS S3.